 Our severe weather doorglass is designed for security and engineered for strength, a perfect solution for homes in hurricane-prone areas or regions with high winds.
 Our severe weather glass, available for a range of our decorative doorglass products, undergoes missile-impact, water-infiltration, structural-loading and forced-air-infiltration testing to ensure it is durable against wind- and water-borne debris, as well as the elements themselves.

 More Cohesive, Whole Home Design

 Finally, when it comes to design, most homeowners want cohesive, complementing décor and building products.
 Your doorglass can play an integral role in accomplishing those whole-home design dreams.
-For instance, you can use decorative doorglass patterns, such as our Dialogue Layered Glass®, to complement other surrounding décor in a subtle way.
+For instance, you can use decorative doorglass patterns to complement other surrounding décor in a subtle way.

 For a bolder look, you can use divided light looks, such as simulated divided light (SDL) or grilles between glass (GBG) to achieve an aesthetic vision.
 The popular modern farmhouse and urban loft trends both often use divided light.